 COVID-19 support fund

-NHSEI has released details of the additional funding to support practices in England over the course of the COVID pandemic.
+NHSEI released details of the additional £150m funding to support practices in England until 31 March 2021.

-Funding will be provided to cover additional costs of:
+Funding is provided to cover additional costs of:

 - bank holiday opening (for Easter and 8 May) including staff and non-staff costs